Microsoft says early June disruptions to Outlook, cloud platform, were cyberattacks

 Microsoft dubbed the attackers Storm-1359, using a designator it assigns to groups whose affiliation it has not yet established.
 Cybersecurity sleuthing tends to take time — and even then can be a challenge if the adversary is skilled.

 Pro-Russian hacking groups including Killnet — which the cybersecurity firm Mandiant says is Kremlin-affiliated — have been bombarding government and other websites of Ukraine’s allies with DDoS attacks.
 In October, some U.S. airport sites were hit.
+Analyst Alexander Leslie of the cybersecurity firm Recorded Future said it’s unlikely Anonymous Sudan is located as it claims in Sudan, an African country.
+The group works closely with Killnet and other pro-Kremlin groups to spread pro-Russian propaganda and disinformation, he said.

 Edward Amoroso, NYU professor and CEO of TAG Cyber, said the Microsoft incident highlights how DDoS attacks remain “a significant risk that we all just agree to avoid talking about.
 It’s not controversial to call this an unsolved problem.”